 Czech Crypto Licensing under AMLFT Act & MiCA

 The Czech Republic regulates virtual asset service providers (VASPs) under the Act on Certain Measures Against the Legalisation of Proceeds from Crime and Terrorist Financing (AMLFT Act), which was amended to incorporate the EU's 5th Anti-Money Laundering Directive.
-The Czech National Bank (Česká národní banka, CNB) serves as the competent authority for both national VASP registration and MiCA CASP authorization.
+The Czech National Bank (Česká národní banka, CNB) serves as the competent authority for both national VASP registration and MiCA CASP authorisation.

 Prague has emerged as a significant Central and Eastern European fintech hub.
-The Czech Republic is home to globally recognized crypto companies including SatoshiLabs (the manufacturer of Trezor hardware wallets), Slush Pool (one of the world's oldest Bitcoin mining pools), and Alza, a major e-commerce retailer that accepts crypto payments.
+The Czech Republic is home to globally recognised crypto companies including SatoshiLabs (the manufacturer of Trezor hardware wallets), Slush Pool (one of the world's oldest Bitcoin mining pools), and Alza, a major e-commerce retailer that accepts crypto payments.
 This ecosystem provides a strong talent pool and infrastructure for new entrants.

-MiCA transition note: As of December 2024, new applications for Czech crypto authorization are processed under MiCA CASP rules with CNB as the competent authority.
+MiCA transition note: As of December 2024, new applications for Czech crypto authorisation are processed under MiCA CASP rules with CNB as the competent authority.
 Existing VASP-registered entities benefit from a transitional grandfathering period.
 CNB has published guidance on the transition process.

-National VASP Registration vs. MiCA CASP Authorization
+National VASP Registration vs. MiCA CASP Authorisation

 | Track | Scope & Activities | Status / Passporting |